Electromechanical computational model of the human stomach: Examples

 To assess whether the proposed model reproduces key features of gastric electrophysiology, we study the propagation of slow waves over a \SI{500}{\s} time interval.
 The primary objectives are to evaluate whether the system exhibits frequency entrainment and to characterize the conduction velocity and propagation pattern of the resulting slow wave fronts.
 We compute the local oscillation frequencies from the transmembrane potential $v^\ICC$ using a peak-detection algorithm applied over five successive \SI{100}{\s} time windows.
 Only peaks with amplitudes above a threshold of $0.7$ are considered.
 Frequency estimation is performed for each node of the computational domain using the open-source Python library SciPy~\cite{scipy}.

 \Cref{fig:frequencies_stomach} shows the spatial distribution of these frequencies for each time window.
 During the initial \SIrange[]{0}{100}{\s} window (left), the frequency field exhibits a pronounced gradient along the longitudinal direction and a smaller decrease along the circumferential direction.
-Over time, this gradient diminishes.
+This spatial heterogeneity directly reflects the underlying excitability field $a^\ICC$ (see~\cref{sec:intrinsic-frequencies}), which represents regional differences in ICC intrinsic frequencies.
+At the beginning of the simulation, local activation patterns reflect these imposed excitability gradients, producing spatially distinct oscillation patterns.
+Diffusive coupling then promotes synchronization, gradually reducing the heterogeneity.
 By \SI{300}{\s}, the electrical oscillations of the \iccs{} synchronize to a nearly constant frequency, matching the highest intrinsic frequency of the network, approximately \SI{3.2}{\cpm}.
 This behavior indicates robust entrainment across the tissue.

 To further quantify the slow wave propagation, we computed the conduction velocity vector $\vec{v}_c$ of a slow wave front in the entrained system using a triangulation-based method~\cite{Cantwell-2015-Triangulation}, as detailed in~\ref{ap:estimation_of_conduction_velocity}.
 The resulting vector fields, shown in \cref{fig:stomach-cv}, confirm the aborally directed propagation originating from the pacemaker region.
 The pattern is anisotropic, with wave fronts spreading more rapidly circumferentially than longitudinally.
 Estimated velocity magnitude values range from \SI[per-mode = symbol]{4}{\mm\per\s} to \SI[per-mode = symbol]{6}{\mm\per\s} at the greater curvature and from \SI[per-mode = symbol]{2}{\mm\per\s} to \SI[per-mode = symbol]{3}{\mm\per\s} at the lesser curvature.
 In the pacemaker region, higher values of up to \SI[per-mode = symbol]{10}{\mm\per\s} are observed.
 These results confirm that spatially varying diffusion coefficients yield physiologically consistent conduction velocity gradients, in agreement with experimental observations~\cite{Grady-2021-GastricConductionReview}.